f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/README.md

 2. Existing `(Name, Whois)` pairs can be updated by their owner or sold to a new owner for the price.
 3. Existing `(Name, Whois)` pairs can be deleted by their owner and the owner receives a refund for the purchase price.

-It consists of 3 modules:
+The application consists of three modules:
 1. `Auth` - Manages accounts for users, things like nonces and token balances.
 2. `Token` - Allows users manage their tokens, things like transfering or burning.
 3. `Nameservice` - Controls the shared `Name -> Value` mapping described above.